fsquillace/kyrat/README.md

     myserver.com $> q
     exit

+Or even inline:

+    $> ssh-pearl myuser@myserver.com -- processorof feel

 ### Vim ###
 Write locally in either `~/.config/pearl/sshvimrc` or any files inside `~/.config/pearl/sshvimrc.d/`:

     nnoremap <silent> <Leader>e :Explore<CR>

-Now, just access to your remote host via `ssh_pearl`, run vim and you will have the shortcut `\e` for running the vim file explorer.
+Now, just access to your remote host via `ssh-pearl`, run vim and you will have the shortcut `\e` for running the vim file explorer.

 ### Inputrc ###
 Write locally in either `~/.config/pearl/sshinputrc` or any files inside `~/.config/pearl/sshinputrc.d/`:

     set completion-ignore-case On

-Now, just access to your remote host via `ssh_pearl` and the terminal will have case insensitive tab completion.
+Now, just access to your remote host via `ssh-pearl` and the terminal will have case insensitive tab completion.

 Installation